 Workers’ compensation is a right granted to nearly every worker in the U.S. Except for the smallest of businesses, it covers all industries and occupations, from minimum wage workers to billionaires.

 If you or someone you care about has been injured on the job, contact a Duluth personal injury lawyer right away.
 Even if your employer is sympathetic to your injuries, the insurance company won’t be.
 You need to know your rights and how you can take full advantage of them.

-The government established workers compensation, also known as “workers comp,” to protect people who are injured at their workplace.
-The program has two purposes:
+The government established workers’ compensation, also known as “workers’ compensation,” to protect people who are injured at their workplace.
+The federal government mandated the program for two reasons.

 - To provide injured workers with medical treatment and financial support

-To ensure these worker protections, every employer must have a workers compensation insurance policy.
+To ensure these worker protections, every employer must have a workers’ compensation insurance policy.
 If you are injured on the job, your employer’s insurance policy pays for your treatment instead of you or your employer.

 - Medical expenses

 - The cost of medications prescribed by a doctor